 - Brown rice

 None of these brands are inexpensive.
-Each pill contains a collection of vitamins and minerals in slightly differing amounts and some have additional amino acids and herbal extracts.
-They all claim to have 100% natural ingredients, and none of them list any ingredient as being “active.”
+Each pill contains a collection of vitamins and minerals in slightly differing amounts and some have additional amino acids, herbal extracts and horsetail extract.

 The price for one pill ranges from 41 cents to a steep 58 cents.